ali1234/friendisqt/README.md

 - `--all` to add exactly one of every available friend.
 - `--party <int>` to add many friends at once.
 They will be chosen at random from this list of scanned sprites.
+- `-s` to make friends stay on their current monitor.
+You can still drag them to another monitor.
+Also you can change this setting on a per-friend basis in the context menu.
 - `-p <path>` adds a directory to the sprite search path.
 For example `-p /path/to/BabaFriend/sprites`.
 May be specified multiple times.
   Directories will be searched for a sprite directory with the character's